Blanket-Warriors/BentoTime/README.md

 - #### Redux-Thunk
 [Redux-Thunk](https://github.com/gaearon/redux-thunk) helps us deal with asynchronous tasks using action creators that return functions instead of actions.

-- #### Superagent
-[Superagent](https://github.com/visionmedia/superagent) is an abstraction over javascript AJAX tools, and just makes dealing with requests really easy.
-We use it whenever we ping an api for Manga data.

 ## DevDependencies
 These are dependencies that are not used much in the actual application, but facilitate it in building and using the application.
 This notably includes Electron, our compliation dependencies, and testing dependencies.